CJEU Advocate General: 25 member states can agree a unitary patent deal

 An important hurdle in the path of the unitary patent looks set to be dismantled after a key legal adviser at the Court of Justice of the EU said today that 25 member states should be able to press ahead with a deal without Italy and Spain

-stop the European Council from pursuing the unitary patent
+highest court to stop the European Council from pursuing the

 The two countries are particularly unhappy about the